ConorFogarty99/awesomeqa-example/README.md

 **Response:** A JSON object containing the message details if found, otherwise a 404 error.

 ## Testing

+#  Continuous Integration with GitHub Actions

+GitHub Actions is used automate testing for both the backend and frontend components upon every commit and pull request, ensuring that all changes are verified before integration.
+Backend tests are conducted using Pytest to simulate API behavior and validate the responses against expected outcomes with a suite of unit and integration tests.

+#  Backend Testing

+Mock data is employed to create a controlled testing environment (and not to upload the real data to github :) ), allowing us to verify the functionality of all REST API endpoints under various scenarios.
+Tests cover a range of cases, including successful data retrieval, error handling, and state changes caused by actions like ticket deletion and status updates.

+#  Frontend Testing

+Frontend testing is performed to ensure that the user interface behaves as expected, including rendering components and user interactions.
+Automated tests check the integration of the frontend with the backend services, ensuring that the UI correctly displays data from the API and sends requests based on user actions.

+# API Testing

 ## User Interface
 ### Home Page